 Objective: To investigate the number of dandelion plants growing in an area.

-Materials: for each pair or small group of children: two-foot diameter hula-hoop or six-foot string tied in a circle; clipboard, paper, pencil.
+Materials: for each pair or small group of children: two-foot diameter hula-hoop or six-foot string tied in a circle; journals or clipboards and paper, pencils.

 Comparing Stem Heights of Buds, Flowers, Seed Heads